-To get to any of the recipes, click the link or the corresponding photo or recipe name.
-I hope you guys enjoy these vegan recipes for the 4th of July!
+To get to any of the recipes, click the recipe name.

 15 Easy Vegan Recipes for the 4th of July

 Made with juicy mangos and creamy avocado, this Mango Avocado Salsa is sweet yet tangy, refreshing yet a little spicy, and perfect for summer grilling season and barbecues.

 Serving suggestion: Pair with lightly salted tortilla chips for the most irresistible appetizer!
 Or, add black beans, corn, and quinoa for a refreshing yet satisfying salad.